Hide table of contents

 • Control is exerted by the use of signals (actuation) to conditionalize the directivity and degrees of other signals (effects).

-Any method of control is inherently incomplete.
-In the case of AGI, the question would be whether the degree of control possible is at least greater than the degree of control necessary.
+Any method of control is incomplete.
+In the case of AGI, the question is whether the extent of control possible is at least greater than the extent of control necessary.

 There are fundamental limits to the controllability of AGI.
 Dozens of impossibility results seem applicable to one or more of the control steps.[4]